M42 (sub-basement): Site and surrounding facilities

 The M42 sub-basement is in an underground section of Grand Central Terminal in Midtown Manhattan, New York City.
 It is part of the station's 48 acre basements, together among the largest in the city.
 The M42 basement was installed in the former boiler facility excavated in the bedrock beneath the present-day Grand Central Market and the entrance to the Graybar Building, three levels below the lower Metro-North level.
 Though sources vary on its exact depth, it is thought to be located 105 to 109 ft below ground, or either 10 or 13 stories deep.
 It is considered the deepest basement in New York City, deeper than at the World Trade Center or Federal Reserve Bank of New York.
-However, the new Grand Central LIRR terminal is being constructed in areas deeper, descending more than 175 ft below street level at its lowest point.
+However, the new Grand Central LIRR terminal is in areas deeper, descending more than 175 ft below street level at its lowest point.

 The space just above the substation, originally built as a steam supply metering room, has ventilating fans that circulate air throughout the substation, with exhaust air funneled through the Grand Hyatt hotel's smokestack.
 The former coal bunker space, located above the ventilating room and right below street-level, now houses a backup battery, moved from the 50th Street Plant.
 In a nearby underground facility just to the north, Substation 1B provides DC power to the Graybar Building and Grand Hyatt.
 The facility opened in 1927 with four 2,000-kW rotary converters and an adjacent battery room.

 The space is accessed by a single elevator and staircase.
 According to a reporter for The Poughkeepsie Journal, the staircase is inconspicuously placed in a public corridor and dug straight out of the underlying bedrock.
 M42's precise location is not listed on any blueprints.